corentin-junod/DSM-Occlusion/README.md

 <h2 align="center">Key features</h2>

  - **GPU accelerated**
-   Using CUDA, it reduces the computation time by order of magnitudes compared to other programs.
+   Using CUDA reduces the computation time by order of magnitudes compared to other programs.
  - **Automated tiling**
    Large files are automatically split into tiles, with configurable size and margins (buffers to avoid border effects).
  - **Handles large models**